 - Better articulate the value proposition of college enrollment and attainment to students.

 - Offer students meaningful workplace exposure prior to completion.

 - Partner with employers to address barriers to student hiring and promotion.

-We work with educators to develop curricula that meet employers’ expectations and prepare students for entry-level opportunities and the advancement that should follow.
-As part of this work, we emphasize the importance of holistic support, particularly for historically marginalized students.
-Providing this support is essential for colleges that want more students to reach their educational goals, successfully transition to the workforce, and attain long-term economic security.
+We work with educators to develop programming that prepares students for entry-level opportunities and the advancement that should follow.
+We also emphasize integrating holistic support to ensure more learners, particularly historically marginalized students, complete credentials, transition to the workforce, and attain long-term economic security.

 In addition to our consultation with colleges across the country, the Bank of America Signature Jobs Initiative informs our work in this area.